prody/ProDy-website/tutorials/scipion_tutorial/calculations.rst

 As with any ProDy pipeline, we start by parsing an atomic structure and selecting some atoms of interest.

-At the top of the tree, we have some optional protocols from the Scipion core for importing atomic structures.
+At the top of the tree, we have some optional protocols from the Scipion core for importing atomic structures (step 0).
 The first of these can import a single atomic structure from the PDB or a file and we will use it for illustration.

 The second can do the same for multiple atomic structures as we will see in the Scipion `ensemble analysis tutorial`_.